Aitia-IIOT/ah5-docs-java-spring/docs/api/serviceregistry/service-discovery-generic-mqtt.md

 ### revoke

-The service operation **request** requires an [MQTTRequestTemplate](../data-models/mqtt-request-template.md) JSON encoded message in which the payload is a [Name](../primitives.md#name).
+The service operation **request** requires an [MQTTRequestTemplate](../data-models/mqtt-request-template.md) JSON encoded message in which the authentication is a proper [identity info](../../api/authentication_policy.md/#mqtt) and the payload is a [Name](../primitives.md#name).
 This name is a unique identifier of the service instance to be deleted.

 ```
 Topic: arrowhead/serviceregistry/service-discovery/revoke